mark-jay/processing-core-presentation/PITCHME.md

 ### Possible operations

- - create(blocks money)
+ - create - blocks money
- - complete(sends money)
+ - complete - sends money
- - decline(does nothing, returns everything back as it was before)
+ - decline - does nothing, returns everything back as it was before

 ---